 - What will it cost?
 We'd hope that it's less than the Oculus Rift

 With no official announcement about the release of Oculus Rift 2 yet, it's unclear when we're going to see the follow-up to Facebook's VR headset.

-As we’re on the first generation for VR headsets there's still speculation about which update model Oculus, and the industry in general, will follow – something like the phone model, with yearly updates, or something closer to the console model, with updates every six years or so.
+As we’re on the first generation for VR headsets there's still speculation about which update model Oculus, and the industry in general, will follow – it could be something like the phone model, with yearly updates, or something closer to the console model, with updates every six years or so.

 The sensation that arguably takes you out of the VR experience more than anything else is looking down and not seeing your body, and this is further compounded when you try to use your hands and they don’t appear – we're so used to being able to physically interact with our surroundings in real life that having our hands suddenly taken away from us is seriously unsettling.